 This is a super-effective strategy to keep the employees motivated at the workplace.
 A business owner can pick out the employee of the month based on job performance.
 You can maintain a wall of the month’s employees and the best employees for each category like administration, HR, Technicians, etc. This wall of fame will motivate everyone to work in the best possible way to be a part of that wall of fame.

 Research has proven that people give their best when they are empowered.
 A business manager should give the employees authority to decide how to work themselves.
-It will help if you do not direct them all the time to do the work.
+It will help if you do not always direct them to do the work.
 You can only assign a specific task and let them do it their way.
 Moreover, you can discuss how to perform a task with each employee and design the policies accordingly.
 When a person gets a chance to do the work according to his own pace, he gives the best results.

 Another important aspect is professional development, where an employee gets to know new ways and ideas to improve work quality.

 6. Set the Goals